vuongducphuong/documentation/content/applications/general/users/portal.rst

 within an Leansoft database.

-Some common use cases for providing portal access include allowing customers to read/view any or all of the following in Odoo:
+Some common use cases for providing portal access include allowing customers to read/view any or all of the following in Leansoft:

 - leads/opportunities
 - quotations/sales orders